what does a notary do what does a notary do

 Notaries deter fraud by verifying identities and witnessing signatures.
 This vital function helps maintain trust in legal and business activities.

-Understanding the role of a notary clarifies their importance in upholding the legal standards and ensuring transactional integrity in various sectors.
+Understanding the role of a notary clarifies their importance in upholding legal standards and ensuring transactional integrity in various sectors.

 Primary Duties of a Notary